zouari-30/Digital-assets-marketplace/README.md

 # Digital-assets-marketplace
-A simple and easy market place that help customers find design and new templates for their work with simple click and great filter search u will be able to find what u appreciate and find it attractive.
+A simple and easy market place that help customers find design and new templates for their work with simple click and great filter search u will be able to find what u appreciate and find attractive.

 ## Table of Contents
 - [Overview](#overview)